John Locke: Work

-The Netherlands
+Netherlands

-Locke fled to the Netherlands in 1683, under strong suspicion of involvement in the Rye House Plot, although there is little evidence to suggest that he was directly involved in the scheme.
-The philosopher and novelist Rebecca Newberger Goldstein argues that during his five years in Holland, Locke chose his friends "from among the same freethinking members of dissenting Protestant groups as Spinoza's small group of loyal confidants.
-[Baruch Spinoza had died in 1677.]
-Locke almost certainly met men in Amsterdam who spoke of the ideas of that renegade Jew who... insisted on identifying himself through his religion of reason alone."
+Locke fled to the Netherlands in 1683 in the company of Shaftesbury, under strong suspicion of involvement in the Rye House Plot, although there is little evidence to suggest that he was directly involved in the scheme.
+While in the Netherlands, he lived under the pen-name dr. Van Linden.
+The philosopher and novelist Rebecca Newberger Goldstein argues that during his five years in Holland, Locke chose his friends "from among the same freethinking members of dissenting Protestant groups as Spinoza's small group of loyal confidants [Baruch Spinoza had died in 1677], Locke almost certainly met men in Amsterdam who spoke of the ideas of that renegade Jew who ... insisted on identifying himself through his religion of reason alone."

 While she says that "Locke's strong empiricist tendencies" would have "disinclined him to read a grandly metaphysical work such as Spinoza's Ethics, in other ways he was deeply receptive to Spinoza's ideas, most particularly to the rationalist's well thought out argument for political and religious tolerance and the necessity of the separation of church and state."
+Among the friends he made in the Netherlands are Van Leeuwenhoek and Van Limborch, the leader of the Remonstrants.
 In the Netherlands, Locke had time to return to his writing, spending a great deal of time working on the Essay Concerning Human Understanding and composing the Letter on Toleration.

 Return to England

 Locke did not return home until after the Glorious Revolution.
-Locke accompanied Mary II back to England in 1689.
-The bulk of Locke's publishing took place upon his return from exilehis aforementioned Essay Concerning Human Understanding, the Two Treatises of Government and A Letter Concerning Toleration all appearing in quick succession.
+He accompanied Mary II back to England in 1689.
+The bulk of Locke's publishing took place upon his return from exile—An Essay Concerning Human Understanding, the Two Treatises of Government and A Letter Concerning Toleration all appearing in quick succession.
 Locke's close friend Lady Masham invited him to join her at Otes, the Mashams' country house in Essex.
 Although his time there was marked by variable health from asthma attacks, he nevertheless became an intellectual hero of the Whigs.
-During this period he discussed matters with such figures as John Dryden and Isaac Newton.
+During this period, he discussed matters with such figures as John Dryden and Isaac Newton.

 Death

-He died on 28 October 1704, and is buried in the churchyard of the village of High Laver, east of Harlow in Essex, where he had lived in the household of Sir Francis Masham since 1691.
-Locke never married nor had children.
+After a lengthy period of poor health, Locke died on 28 October 1704.
+He is buried in the churchyard of All Saints' Church in High Laver, near Harlow in Essex, where he had lived in the household of Sir Francis Masham since 1691.
+Locke never married or had children.
+Events that happened during Locke's lifetime include the English Restoration, the Great Plague of London, the Great Fire of London, the Glorious Revolution and war against France including the Battle of Blenheim just before his death.

-Events that happened during Locke's lifetime include the English Restoration, the Great Plague of London, the Great Fire of London, and the Glorious Revolution.
-He did not quite see the Act of Union of 1707, though the thrones of England and Scotland were held in personal union throughout his lifetime.
+He did not live long enough to see the Act of Union of 1707, but the thrones of England and Scotland were held in personal union throughout his lifetime.
 Constitutional monarchy and parliamentary democracy were in their infancy during Locke's time.
+Locke has an engraved floor memorial plaque at Christ Church Cathedral, Oxford.